RitchieLab/dnanexus/sequencing/Readme.md

-## List of apps and discriptiptions of them in this directory.
+## List of apps and descriptions of them in this directory.

 * bcftools_view:
   - Calls "bcftools view".
 Still in experimental stages.